For some code example see this post

 b) System.Collections.IEnumerator GetEnumerator(); allows for the "for each" loop in VB 6.0.
 It

-You cannot use in the interface a Generic enumerator like "List.Enumerator" which is of type
+You cannot use in the interface a Generic enumerator like "List

 The IEnumerator GetEnumerator() return in COM a IEnumVariant so it can be passed to NewEnum in